r-kez/k_tools_view_sync/README.md

 - **Clip Start**: Updates view clipping start when true.
 - **Clip End**: Updates view clipping end when true.
 - **Focal Length**: Updates focal length when true.
-- **Gizmo Handling**: This option will try to deal with the problem of 'Not being able to use Transform Gizmos' while the *Refresh Rate* low.
-When On, the Refresh Rate will be increased when the user perform a *Left-Click* with the mouse, this can still be annoying, the recommendation if you want to use gizmos is to keep a higher value for the refreshing time.
-- **Refresh Delay**: This Input show up when the *Handling Gizmos* is On, the value will determine the Delay time of the *Refresh Time* to back to normal.

 ### Lock Rotation System:
 #### Available Views List: